Shelley Pasnik

 Senior Vice President

-Shelley Pasnik, EDC Senior Vice President for External Affairs, is a nationally recognized expert in the thoughtful integration of digital media to promote school readiness, school success, and workforce readiness.
-A long-time leader of EDC’s Center for Children & Technology, she has conducted policy-influencing studies, launched and led innovative educational R&D, and cultivated high-profile public-private partnerships both in the U.S. and globally.
+Shelley Pasnik, EDC Senior Vice President for External Affairs, is a national expert in the thoughtful integration of digital media to promote school readiness, school success, and workforce readiness.
+Shelley leads Growth + Partnerships for EDC, oversees EDC’s Communications team, and is a member of the Senior Leadership team.
+A long-time leader of EDC’s Center for Children & Technology, she has conducted policy-influencing studies, launched and led innovative educational R&D, and cultivated high-profile public-private partnerships in the U.S. and globally.
 These include collaborations with the American Museum of Natural History, Apple, Bank Street College of Education, Boston Children’s Museum, Carnegie Hall, Cisco Education, Exploratorium, Fred Rogers Productions, GBH, Google, IBM, Intel Corporation, MIT Media Lab, National Geographic, NYSCI, PBS, Sesame Workshop, WNET, and many others.

 Shelley’s career began at the Center for Media Education, during which time, she testified before the Federal Communications Commission and the Federal Trade Commission on children’s media policy.
 She holds an MA from the University of Maryland, College Park.